Chinese

 Single-Cell Repairability

 When a pre-built battery pack (drop-in) develops a problem, the repair option is usually limited to one: replace the entire pack.
-This is an often-overlooked but significant factor in fleet maintenance costs.
+This is a significant but often-overlooked factor in fleet maintenance costs.

+Whole-pack replacement.
 A pre-built 12V battery pack contains multiple cells and a BMS board.
-If one cell develops a voltage deviation or the BMS fails, individual repair usually isn't possible.
+If one cell develops a voltage deviation or the BMS fails, individual repair is not possible.
 The entire pack gets replaced.
 You pay for a full pack, but the actual failure may be only a small part of it.

 Vibration-Resistant Installation